c2d7fa/thinktool/README.md

 <p align="center">(Screenshot showing links, backreferences and multiple parents.)</p>
 </blockquote>

-## Thinktool isn't open source!
-(Yet...)

-Although it's source code is provided publicly here, this software isn't currently open source.

-As such, the instructions in this README are mostly written for myself, and may not be sufficient to compile this project on your own.
-That being said, you can find some hints on how to run it in `.github/workflows`.
+## Open Source

+All content of this repository to which I own the copyright is licensed under the terms of the GNU AGPLv3 or any later version as described in `LICENSE.md`.

-This project is also not currently accepting issues or pull requests.
+This repository is not currently accepting issues or pull requests.
 Please see Thinktool's web page for information about how to contact me with your feedback about Thinktool.
 I may occationally force push to this repository, since I'm not expecting anyone else to be actively working on it.

-**However,** if I abandon this project in the future (or when I otherwise consider it "finished"), I intend to make it open source, probably under the AGPL.
-If you can see that I haven't touched this repository in a couple of months, feel free to send me an email reminding me of this fact!
+You are welcome to create your own fork.

+The instructions in this README are mostly written for myself, and may not be sufficient to compile this project on your own.
+However, you can find some hints on how to run it in `.github/workflows`.

 ## Directory Structure